-Rhiannon Sparkes, a primary school teacher in Quebec, Canada, set out to build a lesson that would deeply engage her students in the setting and themes of The Secret Garden by Frances Hodgson Burnett.
-By using books and apps on iPad, her Year 6 students tap into their creativity and express their knowledge in the way that best suits their individual learning style.
+Rhiannon Sparkes, an elementary school teacher in Quebec, Canada, set out to build a lesson that would deeply engage her students in the setting and themes of The Secret Garden by Frances Hodgson Burnett.
+By using books and apps on iPad, her fifth graders tap into their creativity and express their knowledge in the way that best suits their individual learning style.

 “Using technology is where the students are most comfortable and most creative.
 So it’s really exciting to help them enjoy classic literature.
 The potential with iPad is limitless.”

-Rhiannon Sparkes, Primary School Teacher, Dorset Elementary School, Quebec, Canada
+Rhiannon Sparkes, Elementary School Teacher, Dorset Elementary School, Quebec

 Introduce the topic.

 iBooks plants the seed for a rewarding learning experience.